 About this Research Topic

-This Article Collection is focused on the "AI & Energy" track in the context of the Applied Machine Learning Days 2020 (AMLD2020) conference, held in Lausanne from 25-29 January 2020.
-Examples of topics of interest relevant to this Article Collection could include, but are not limited to:
+Examples of topics of interest relevant to this Article Collection may include, but are not limited to:

-- Modelling of production and consumption with future energy pricing concepts;
+• Modelling and forecast of production and consumption with future energy pricing concepts;

-- Themes related to the power plant and electric grid operators, such as the modelling of energy production at different time scales, and the optimization of system operation and life cycle.
+• Power plant and electric grid operation, such as modelling of energy production at different time scales, asset health monitoring, and the optimization of system operation and life cycle.

 Important Note: All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.